Wunkolo/qreverse/README.md

 ---

-Array reversal algorithms that you typically see involves swapping both end of the array and working your way down to the middle-most element.
-C++ being type-aware treat array elements as objects and will call overloaded class operators such as `operator=` or a `copy by reference` constructor where available so an.
-Many implementetions of a "swap" function would use an intermediate temporary variable to make the exchange which would require a minimum of two calls to your object's `operator=` and at least one call to your object's `copy by reference` constructor.
-Some other novel algorithms use the xor-swap technique after making some assumptions about the data being swapped(integer-only, register-bound, no special overloads, etc). `std::swap` also allows a custom overload `swap` function to be used if it is within the same namespace as your type should you want to expose your overloaded method to C++'s standard algorithm library.
+Array reversal implementations typically involve swapping both ends of the array and working down to the middle-most elements.
+C++ being type-aware treats array elements as objects and will call overloaded class operators such as `operator=` or a `copy by reference` constructor where available.
+Many implementations of a "swap" function would use an intermediate temporary variable to make the exchange which would require a minimum of two calls to an object's `operator=` and at least one call to an object's `copy by reference` constructor.
+Some other novel algorithms use the xor-swap technique after making some assumptions about the data being swapped(integer-data, register-bound, no overrides, etc). `std::swap` also allows an overload of `swap` for a type to be used if it is within the same namespace as your type should you want to expose your overloaded method to C++'s standard algorithm library during the reversal

 ```c++
 // Taken from http://en.cppreference.com/w/cpp/algorithm/reverse